Looking for an easy way to get more greens in your diet? Try this simple sautéed Swiss chard recipe.

 - Pinch of dried crushed red pepper

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Swiss Chard on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Easy Swiss Chard on Simply Recipes.
 Thank you!Print